 The consolidated financial statements (the "financial statements") of the Association have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP).
-In consolidation, all significant intercompany accounts and transactions are eliminated and all material wholly-owned and majority-owned subsidiaries are consolidated unless GAAP requires otherwise.
-The consolidated financial statements include the accounts of AgPreference Credit Association, PCA and AgPreference Credit Association, FLCA.
+The consolidated financial statements include the accounts of AgPreference Credit Association, PCA and AgPreference Credit Association, FLCA and reflect the investments in and allocated earnings of the service organizations in which the Association has partial ownership interests.
+Inter-company transactions have been eliminated in consolidation.